Costa Rica: Overview

 - reducing, harming or impeding competition or free market participation for equal, similar or substantially related goods or services.

-If it is determined that the merger has any of the foregoing purposes or effects, in order to approve it the Commission must assess the following:
+If it is determined that the concentration has any of the foregoing purposes or effects, in order to approve it the Commission must assess the following:

 - if the merger is necessary for attaining economies of scale or developing efficiencies, the benefits of which would be greater than the anticompetitive effects;